Last Updated on October 4, 2022 by Andrew Pirie

 Grab its horns.
 And when tossed into the air, would execute various aerial movements.
 Landing on the bull’s back.
 And dismount and land on his or her feet on the other side of the bull.

-This early gymnastics-related event required both and strength, courage, grace, and style.
+This early gymnastics-related event required strength, courage, grace, and style.
 Without knowing, we could predict that this version of the sport had a very high injury and mortality rate.

 Is the acrobat in the Minoan bull-leaping fresco doing a handstand on the bull or just doing a flip over the animal?